KhronosGroup/Vulkan-ValidationLayers/docs/shader_validation.md

 ## spirv-opt

 There are a few special places where `spirv-opt` is run to reduce recreating work already done in `SPIRV-Tools`.
+These can be found by searching for `RegisterPass` in the code

+Currently these are

+- Specialization constants
+  - This `spirv-opt` pass is used to inject the constants from the pipeline layout.
+  - Some checks require the runtime spec constant values
+- Flatten OpGroupDecorations
+- Detects if group decorations were used; however, group decorations were [deprecated](https://registry.khronos.org/SPIR-V/specs/unified1/SPIRV.html#OpGroupDecorate) early on in the development of the SPIR-v specification.
+- Debug Printf
+  - instruments the shaders - see [GPU-Assisted Validation](gpu_validation.md).
+- GPU-VA
+  - instruments the shaders - see [GPU-Assisted Validation](gpu_validation.md).

 ## Different sections